 The first session will be a Free Assessment

 Please note that whilst I am happy to do counselling sessions in your own home, I do have a mileage limit.
 I am located a few miles from Yeovil in sunny Somerset.
-It may be that Online sessions might be more helpful in certain circumstances but I would always look to promote Face to Face sessions.
+It may be that Online sessions might be more helpful in certain circumstances.
 Please feel free to call me to discuss the merits of the different options.